artis101/react-i18nify-lite/README.md

 npm i react-i18nify --save
 ```

-Next, load the translations to be used, for example in `app.js`:
+Next, load the translations and locale to be used:
 ```javascript
 var I18n = require('react-i18nify').I18n;